vitobasso/scraper-pipeline/doc/prod-deployment.md

 #### 2. Uvicorn

-ASGI web server that can run our API which is based on FastAPI, a web framework.
+ASGI web server that can run our Api which is based on FastAPI, a web framework.

 #### 3. Nginx